How do you apply optimal stopping to make a community data-driven decision?

 Optimal stopping is a decision-making strategy used to determine when to stop searching for better options and make a decision based on the available data.
 In a community setting, this can help make data-driven decisions that balance the trade-offs between time, effort, and the quality of the outcome.

-Imagine a community that wants to hire a new park manager.
+Let’s walk through a real-world example: Imagine a community that wants to hire a new park manager.
 They have received applications from several candidates and will interview each one.
-The community’s goal is to find the best possible candidate while minimizing the time and effort spent on the interview process.
+The community aims to find the best possible candidate while minimizing the time and effort spent on the interview process.

 Step 1: Determine the stopping point

 First, we need to determine the optimal stopping point.
 One common rule of thumb is the “37% rule.”
 According to this rule, we should review 37% of the options, in this case, the applicants, and then select the next candidate that is better than all the previous ones.
-So if there are 20 applicants, we should interview about 7-8 applicants (37%) before making a decision.
+So, if there are 20 applicants, we should interview about 7-8 applicants (37%) before making a decision.

 Step 2: Interview the first 37% of the candidates